describo/profiles/profile-docs/lookups.md

 Each lookup definition has two properties that are both required:

--   fields: an array of strings defining the properties on which to perform a lookup.
+-   `fields`: an array of strings defining the properties on which to perform a lookup.
--   datapacks: an array of URL's to publically accessible data sources (JSON-LD) snippets to be used for the lookup.
+-   `datapacks`: an array of URL's to publically accessible data sources (JSON-LD) snippets to be used for the lookup.

 Lookups are specific to the
 [Crate Builder Component are described in that repository.](https://github.com/describo/crate-builder-component#configuration)